 The paper is oriented towards the capability of stabilizing the motion of the UAV with respect to a dynamic moving environment.
 A disadvantage of this approach is that the data cannot be processed on board in the UAV because of the algorithm’s complexity.
 It can be also considered the requirement of contrast textures in order to gain better performance from the optical flow algorithm.
 On the contrary, it is easily inferred that the use of an optic flow sensor could enhance the stability in challenging situations and environments by giving more flexibility compared to the noise prone acoustic sensors of the range limitations of the infrared ones.

-A more focused paper describing the benefits of optical sensors regarding the stability is by (Fowers et al., 2007).
+A more focused paper describing the benefits of optical sensors regarding the stability is presented by Fowers, 2007 (Fowers et al., 2007).
 It approaches the system by developing quad-rotor UAV using a low resolution (640x480) CMOS image sensor and a custom, low-power FPGA platform to perform computationally intensive vision processing tasks on-board, without the need for wireless tethers and computational support on ground stations.
 Deeper on the algorithms side, it uses Harris feature detection and template matching, giving the UAS the ability to be stable and almost drift-free hover.

 The very small payload that the UAS can handle and the limitations in power consumption turns the use of the low power and small size FPGA (fig.X.7) a radical solution for the on-board calculations of the demanding image processing algorithms.
 The on-board vision system performs the drift-corrections that are not detected by the IMU, by tracking feature movement through consecutive images captured by the camera facing the ground.